frucelee/sc-eQTL_BWB/README.md

 # sc-eQTL_BWB
-Code for the study: Single-cell eQTL analysis identifies cell type-specific regulation of gene expression in peripheral blood mononuclear cells response to lipopolysaccharide in BWB.
+Code for the study: Single-cell transcriptomics reveals quantitative trait loci regulating cell type-specific gene expression in peripheral blood mononuclear cells response to lipopolysaccharide in BWB.

 All the statistical analyses were performed by in-house R/Python script or published tools/packages.